 I completed this trip recently for 4 weeks and was able to see and do everything I wanted in all of these 7 countries.

 Some might say it’s not enough time blah blah.
-The reality is yeah I would like to spend at least a month in every country I visit and which I have in the past sometimes even up to 6 months but this time, I am time-poor.
-And when you don’t have enough time you have to be a little strategic in terms of what exactly you want to see in each country so you can fit that into your itinerary.
+The reality is yeah I would like to spend at least a month in every country I visit and which I have in the past sometimes even up to 6 months but this time, I was time-poor.
+And when you don’t have enough time you have to be strategic in terms of what exactly you want to see in each country so you can fit that into your itinerary.

 After you visit 50+ countries places start to seem a little the same, so on this one-month central America itinerary, I wanted to see something specific, something particular in each of these 7 countries.
 Also, there are and will be more videos and pictures on the Instagram highlights if you are interested.